Saved Results

 Frequently Asked Questions

-Is the Calvert formula dose in mg/m2?
+Is the result in mg/m²?

-Should GFR be capped at 125 mL/min?
+Should kidney function be capped at 125 mL/min?

 Evidence-based oncology decision support.
 Verify with clinical guidelines.